techservicesillinois/aws-enterprise-vpc/modules/rdns-forwarder/README.md

   2. Periodically test (from within your VPC) that each of your RDNS Forwarders can successfully answer queries for at least one University domain and at least one non-University domain.

-  3. If you ever need to destroy and recreate an RDNS Forwarder (e.g. to upgrade to a larger size instance, or to a new MAJOR.MINOR version branch of this repository),
+  3. If you ever need to replace an RDNS Forwarder (e.g. to upgrade to a larger size instance, or to a new MAJOR.MINOR version branch of this repository),
      * Take down only one RDNS Forwarder at a time.
      * Test the other one first to make sure it is working as expected.
      * Be sure the other one is not scheduled to perform its automated full update during your maintenance window.